 - What to do on Boipeba Island – Tourist Guide

-- Camamu Bay: Brazil’s Ecological Paradise
+- Camamu Bay: Brazil’s ecological paradise

-5. Infrastructure and Accessibility
+5. Infrastructure and accessibility

-- Valença Airport: receives large aircraft.
+- Valença Airport: For large aircraft.

-- Road and sea transport: easy connections to Salvador and other destinations.
+- Road and sea transport: Easy connections to Salvador and other destinations.

-Bahia.ws is the largest tourist guide to Bahia and Salvador.
+Bahia.ws is the largest tourist guide of Bahia and Salvador.

 Costa do Dendê Tourist Guide in Bahia